vippsas/vipps-epayment-api/features/webhooks.md

 [Webhooks API](https://developer.vippsmobilepay.com/docs/APIs/webhooks-api)
 for more information.

-For any webhook you will receive the following payload, where the only property changing is the `name`, which will reflect the event type you subscribed on.
+For any webhook, you will receive the following payload, where the only property changing is the `name`, which will reflect the event type you subscribed on.

 <ApiSchema id="epayment-swagger-id" pointer="#/components/schemas/WebhookEvent" />